Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Methodology

 the right hand side of Equation~\eqref{eq:int_approx} has a closed-form expression:

 The procedure of computing the distribution $\nu_k(\theta)$ for the nonlinear case is illustrated in Figure~\ref{fig:stage1_nonlinear}.

-The choice of approximating the distribution $\rho^{*-}_k(X_k \mid \theta)$ with a Gaussian distribution is to convert the integral $I(\theta)$ into an integral of the likelihood $\pdense_{\mathcal{N}}(y_k;h(X_k;\theta)$ with respect to a Gaussian measure.
-This conversion enables the use of existing computationally efficient numerical methods for evaluating integrals under Gaussian measures and thereby ensures the overall computational efficiency of the proposed method.
+The choice of approximating the distribution $\rho^{*-}_k(X_k \mid \theta)$ with a Gaussian distribution is motivated by the overall computational efficiency of the proposed method.
 If we don't choose to approximate the distribution $\rho^{*-}_k(X_k \mid \theta)$ with a Gaussian, we can still estimate the integral $I(\theta)$ using the Monte Carlo method: